 There are ways to lower the TCO per tag per m² per year even more:

 - Using our lower-cost sensor tags will influence the total price of the tracking and that can keep the price in the lower cents per m² per year for the entire solution, not only the infrastructure.

 - When considering the price, also a greater number of tags will lower the price per tag.
 Volume pricing is key.

 - Less frequent reporting will also lower the Total Cost of Ownership of the infrastructure.

 Each use case is unique in terms of the needed reporting interval or sensor triggering method, the accuracy, and battery life expectations.
-The 5-10-5 method acts as a baseline, but to ensure a successful deployment that fits the customers’ requirements, all the points can be altered.
-Whatever the use case, supply chain logistics, healthcare or manufacturing, the costs will keep in the lower tens of cents per square meter per operational year.
+The 2.5-10-5 method acts as a baseline, but to ensure a successful deployment that fits the customers’ requirements, all the points can be altered.
+Whatever the use case, supply chain logistics, hospitals, hotels or manufacturing, the costs will keep in the lower tens of cents per square meter per operational year.

 Call us to know more about wireless indoor tracking systems for hospitals